matiasstanghelini/Imparcial-News/replit.md

 ## Overview

-This is a Nuxt 3-based web application that provides AI-powered news analysis through multiple specialized agents.
-The platform displays news articles with intelligent verification and analysis, using a multi-agent system to evaluate news credibility through different analytical lenses.
+This is a Nuxt 3-based web application that aggregates live news from major Argentine media outlets.
+The platform displays news articles in a traditional newspaper format, focusing exclusively on real-time news coverage without AI analysis filters.

 ## System Architecture